29 March - 22 November 2026

 Portia Zvavahera in Kassel

 Portia Zvavahera has her first institutional solo exhibition in Germany at the Fridericianum in Kassel.
-The show brings together works from between 2019 and 2024, 'offering a concentrated insight into Zvavahera’s practice'.
+The show brings together works from between 2019 and 2024, 'offering a concentrated insight into Zvavahera's practice', highlighting it's emotional impact.

 Pieter Hugo, Sosa Joseph and Jo Ractliffe feature in Column Rota / Broken Column at Museo de la Ciudad de México.
-The exhibition takes its name from Frida Kahlo's painting Broken Column (1944), which is included in the show.
+The exhibition takes its name from Frida Kahlo's painting Broken Column (1944).

 Portia Zvavahera features in Magical Women at Draiflessen Collection.
 The exhibition 'explores how female artists in particular engage with the image of the feminine, drawing on various aspects of the magical to question and reinterpret clichés'.